OctopusDeploy/docs/docs/administration/server-configuration-and-file-storage/index.md

 ## File storage

-The Octopus server stores files in the following folders by default:
+The Octopus server stores files in the following foldersÂ by default:

 - `C:\Octopus`
  - This is where the Octopus server config file and deployment journal is stored.
- - See this [page](http://docs.octopusdeploy.com/display/OD/Moving+Octopus+Server+folders#MovingOctopusServerfolders-OctopusHome) on how to move the Octopus home folder
+ - See thisÂ [page](http://docs.octopusdeploy.com/display/OD/Moving+Octopus+Server+folders#MovingOctopusServerfolders-OctopusHome) on how to move the Octopus home folder
 - `C:\Octopus\Artifacts`
  - This is where artifacts created by deployments are stored.
  - See this [page](http://docs.octopusdeploy.com/display/OD/Moving+Octopus+Server+folders#MovingOctopusServerfolders-Artifacts) on how to move the Octopus server artifacts folder